Media-Bias-Group/MBIB/README.md

      └──── README.md
 ```
 Where
-1. `raw` directory contains raw data and `README.md` file with instructions how to obtain the raw data.
-Few datasets we either cannot distribute or are too large in its raw form, therefore it's on the user to get them according to the instructions.
+1. `raw` directory contains raw data and `README.md` the file with instructions how to obtain the raw data.
+Few datasets we either cannot distribute or are too large in their raw form, therefore a user can get them externally according to our instructions.
-2. `process.py` is a processing script that generates processed file `id-name.csv` out of raw data.
+2. `process.py` is a processing script that generates a processed file `id-name.csv` out of raw data.
 3. `README.md` contains information about the dataset, citation information and original source.

-For one dataset, Twitter API is needed to fetch the data.
+For one dataset, the Twitter API is needed to fetch the data.
 In order to be able to fetch the tweets, put your twitter API credentials into `config.py`.
 If you don't have the Twitter API credentials, this dataset will be skipped.

 ## Create MBIB